 After using the pool for months or years, you will need to replace the underwater pool lights, as they have a fixed lifespan and can malfunction.
-However, there are few things that you have to consider when you need to replace underwater pool lights.
+However, there are a few things that you have to consider when you need to replace underwater pool lights.

-Voltage: 120 volt lights are used in most of the swimming pools.
+Voltage: 120-volt lights are used in most of the swimming pools.
 However, it may differ as per the state building codes.
-You need to be careful when selecting the pool lights, so make sure you read the label, before you purchase them.
+You need to be careful when selecting the pool lights, so make sure you read the label before you purchase them.

 Cord length: When you are contemplating buying underwater pool lights, it is important to know that the cord should reach the junction box.
 Additionally, there should be 4 feet of cord that is to be coiled up inside the box.
-This extra cord is needed in case, you need to pull the light on to the patio, or the deck, for the replacement of bulbs or any other maintenance issue.
+This extra cord is needed in case, you need to pull the light onto the patio, or the deck, for the replacement of bulbs or any other maintenance issue.

 Size: There are no standard sizes for niche lights, and they vary by an inch or more.
 These brands have varied diameters to custom fit different sized underwater pool lights.
 To ensure you get the right one, make sure you replace the current product with similar pool light.

 The Pool Company in Miami recommends that the swimming pool remodel is done by qualified professionals only.
 That is because working with electrical wiring can be dangerous.
 It is best to use an electrical test meter before you switch off the power.
 Make sure you read all the instructions, and you understand all the precautions that are needed to handle the new underwater pool lights before they are installed.